allmarkedup/stimulus-x/README.md

 If you **don't want to automatically enable reactivity** for all of you controllers you can instead choose to _opt-in_ to StimulusX features on a controller-by-controller basis.

-To enable individual controller opt-in pass `optIn: true` as an option when initializing StimulusX:
+To enable individual controller opt-in set the `optIn` option to `true` when initializing StimulusX:

 ```js
 StimulusX.init(Stimulus, { optIn: true });
 ```

-To enable reactive features for a controller, set the `static reactive` variable to `true` in the controller class:
+To then enable reactive features on a per-controller basis, set the `static reactive` variable to `true` in the controller class:

 ```js
 import { Controller } from "@hotwired/stimulus"